zwik/caching-options/README.md

 A small SQLite3 database is provided.

-I've included a `docker-compose.yml` file to start a Memcached and Redis server.
+I've included a `docker-compose.yml` file to start a Memcached and Valkey server.
 You can start these by typing `docker-compose up` in your terminal.

 The following options can be tested with this application:
 - memory-cache
 - Memcached
-- Redis
+- Valkey/Redis
 - flat-cache